Urtica dioica: Greenhouse

-The stinging nettle can also be grown in controlled-environment agriculture systems, such as soil-less medium cultivations or aeroponics, which may achieve higher yields, standardize quality, and reduce harvesting costs and contamination.
+The stinging nettle can also be grown in controlled-environment agriculture systems, such as soil-less medium cultivations or aeroponics, which may achieve higher yields, standardise quality, and reduce harvesting costs and contamination.

 Sting and treatment

-Urtica dioica produces its inflammatory effect on skin (stinging, burning sensation often called "contact urticaria") both by impaling the skin via spicules – causing mechanical irritation – and by biochemical irritants, such as histamine, serotonin, and acetylcholine, among other chemicals.
+Urtica dioica produces its inflammatory effect on skin (a stinging, burning sensation often called "contact urticaria") both by impaling the skin via spicules – causing mechanical irritation – and by biochemical irritants, such as histamine, serotonin, and acetylcholine, among other chemicals.
 Anti-itch drugs, usually in the form of creams containing antihistamines or hydrocortisone, may provide relief from nettle dermatitis.
-The term, contact urticaria, has a wider use in dermatology, involving dermatitis caused by various skin irritants and pathogens.
+The term contact urticaria has a wider use in dermatology, involving dermatitis caused by various skin irritants and pathogens.

-Docks, especially the broad-leaf dock (Rumex obtusifolius) often grow in similar environments to stinging nettles and are regarded as a folk remedy to counteract the sting of a nettle, although there is no evidence of any chemical effect.
+Docks, especially Rumex obtusifolius (the broad-leaf dock) often grow in similar environments to stinging nettles and are regarded as a folk remedy to counteract the sting of a nettle, although there is no evidence of any chemical effect.
 It may be that the act of rubbing a dock leaf against a nettle sting acts as a distracting counterstimulation, or that belief in the dock's effect provides a placebo effect.

 Uses

 Culinary

 U. dioica has a flavour similar to spinach when cooked.
-Young plants were harvested by Native Americans and used as a cooked plant in spring when other food plants were scarce.
+Young plants are harvested by many Native American communities and are cooked and eaten in spring when other food plants are scarce.
 Soaking stinging nettles in water or cooking removes the stinging chemicals from the plant, which allows them to be handled and eaten without injury.
-After the stinging nettle enters its flowering and seed-setting stages, the leaves develop gritty particles called cystoliths, which can irritate the kidneys and urinary tract.
+After the stinging nettle enters its flowering and seed-setting stages, the leaves develop gritty particles called cystoliths.
+Many sources claim consumption of these can irritate the kidneys and urinary tract, but there is no medical evidence to support this claim.
 Cystoliths are made of calcium carbonate, and will not dissolve when boiled.
 Leaves harvested post-flowering must have their cystoliths broken down by acid, as in the fermentation process.
 In its peak season, nettle contains up to 25% protein, dry weight, which is high for a leafy green vegetable.
 The leaves are also dried and may then be used to make a herbal tea, as can also be done with the nettle's flowers.

 Nettles can be used in a variety of recipes, such as polenta, pesto, and purée.
 Nettle soup is a common use of the plant, particularly in Northern and Eastern Europe.

 Nettles are sometimes used in cheesemaking, such as for Cornish Yarg and as a flavouring in varieties of Gouda.

-Nettles are used in Montenegro, Serbia, and Bosnia and Hercegovina as part of the dough filling for the börek pastry.
+Nettles are used in Albania, Montenegro, Serbia, North Macedonia and Bosnia and Herzegovina as part of the dough filling for the börek pastry.
 The top baby leaves are selected and simmered, and then mixed with other ingredients such as herbs and rice, before being used as a filling between dough layers.
 Similarly, in Greece the tender leaves are often used, after simmering, as a filling for hortopita, which is similar to spanakopita, but with wild greens rather than spinach for filling.

 Young nettles can also be used to make an alcoholic drink.